duxmx/publication-scraper/README.md

                                   json.  [default: json]
   -cd, --cutoff_date TEXT         Specify the latest date to pull publications.
                                   Example input: 2024 or 2024-05 or 2024-05-10.
+  -aff, --affiliation TEXT        Fallback keyword for filtering publications by
+                                  affiliation when an author's institution is not available in the Excel file. [default: University of Texas]
   --help                          Show this message and exit.
 ```
 To run the scraper with the default options (using the included sample input), invoke the `pubscraper` command: